aws-samples/aws-hpc-tutorials/content/05-hpc-ray-workshop/07-create-ray-cluster.md

 tags: ["Ray", "Cluster"]
 ---

 To create ray cluster, we need a .yaml file with the necessary configuration.
+A complete list of configuration options can be found [here](https://docs.ray.io/en/latest/cluster/vms/references/ray-cluster-configuration.html).

 Copy the following configuration to **cluster.yaml**:

 ```yaml
 cluster_name: workshop